Trade Security In Singapore

 Free Trade Zones

-Enforcement in FTZs
+Enforcement in FTZ

-Singapore Customs partners enforcement agencies such as the Singapore Police Force and the Immigration & Checkpoints Authority (ICA) to ensure the security of the FTZs, and has established operating procedures with other law enforcement agencies to act promptly on actionable intelligence on illicit trade.
+Singapore Customs partners enforcement agencies such as the Singapore Police Force and the Immigration & Checkpoints Authority (ICA) to ensure the security of the FTZ, and has established operating procedures with other law enforcement agencies to act promptly on actionable intelligence on illicit trade.

-Singapore Customs also cooperates with its international counterparts to help prevent and combat illicit trade in FTZs.
+Singapore Customs also cooperates with its international counterparts to help prevent and combat illicit trade in FTZ.
 We share information (such as passing information to the next port of call) and respond to requests for information.
 Such assistance is done bilaterally as well as through regional and international fora such as the Regional Intelligence Liaison Office under the World Customs Organisation (WCO).

 - Upholding The Security Of Free Trade Zone (page10)